MicrosoftDocs/azure-docs-powershell/azps-3.8.0/Az.ServiceFabric/Update-AzServiceFabricDurability.md

 # Update-AzServiceFabricDurability

 ## SYNOPSIS
 Update the durability tier or VmSku of a node type in the cluster.
+It will also update the durability tier in the Service Fabric VM extension on the associated Virtual Machine Scale Set.

 ## SYNTAX